Me/Moxie

 Todd Karhu

-I’m a lecturer at King’s College London, where I’m based in the Yeoh Tiong Lay Centre for Politics, Philosophy & Law.
-Most of my research is in moral, legal, and political philosophy.
-Before coming to King’s, I was a Postdoctoral Fellow at the McCoy Family Center for Ethics in Society at Stanford University.
+Before coming to King’s, I was a postdoctoral fellow at the McCoy Family Center for Ethics in Society at Stanford University.
 Before that, I received a PhD in philosophy from the London School of Economics.
-I also have an MPhil from the University of Oxford and a BA from University College Maastricht.
-You can read copies of my published work below.
+I also have an MPhil in political theory from the University of Oxford and a BA from University College Maastricht.

 My email address is todd.karhu@kcl.ac.uk.